Control and Sense the Pressure

 There are two things regarding the pressure on a Gaggia Classic:

 While pressure sensing is quite easy (just use a manometer), pressure control is not really possible.

 On the other hand rotational pumps have a characteristic per rotation speed.
-That means for every speed you set the pump, it will give you a seperate curve of pressure and flow rate.
+That means for every speed you set the pump, it will give you a separate curve of pressure and flow rate.

 That means a vibration pump will have the maximum flow at no pressure and no flow at maximum pressure.
 Between these two points, the curve is quite linear.

 A solution to the problem is to use an overpressure valve, which is already built in to the Gaggia Classic but is set to about 14 bar by default.
 You can adjust the valve by screwing the adjustment plate out.
-Beware that you need a 17mm nut to unscrew the hose fitting and a 3/16" inbus to adjust the valve.
+Beware that you need a 17mm nut to unscrew the hose fitting and a 5mm Inbus to adjust the valve.
 If you can not move the screw, put the whole OPV into descaler first.